Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 The Golden Gates

 Welcome to the new Esplanade – the central hub of the reimagined and newly-named Disneyland Resort.
-You’re facing the historic entrance to Disneyland, with its elegant wrought-iron gates and – on the hill ahead – the elegant, fanciful, iconic Train Station of Main Street, U.S.A.
+You’re facing the historic entrance to Disneyland, with its elegant wrought-iron gates and – on the hill ahead – the lovely, fanciful, iconic Train Station of Main Street, U.S.A.
 It’s a timeless entry into a romantic, idealized small town sometime at the turn of the 20th century.
-It’s fanciful, reverent, and historic, just like all of Disneyland.
+And it reflects what’s beyond in the rest of Disneyland: lands that remind us of real times and places, but as we wish they’d be: historic and reverent, but lovely and picturesque and perfected.

 But something has changed.
 If you’re facing the entrance to the park, you may be used to the expansive blacktop parking lot being behind you.
 Turn around now, though, and you’d notice quite a difference.
 Directly across from Disneyland’s turnstiles is the entrance to the resort’s new “second gate”: Disney’s California Adventure Park.
 Disney promises that this new park is “the most unusual theme park in the Disney family.”
 You may start to get that sense even from outside the park.